-The two scans that are most commonly used are:
+The two types of brain scan that are most commonly used are:

 CT stands for Computerised Tomography.
 You may also sometimes hear doctors referring to CT scans as CAT scans – these are the same thing.

-CT scanners use x-rays to build up the 3D image of the inside of your head.
-They take several cross-sectional pictures through your head, then use a computer to stack these 2D picture ‘slices’ into a 3D image.
+CT scanners use x-rays to take several cross-sectional pictures through your head, then use a computer to stack these 2D picture ‘slices’ into a 3D image.

-Magnetic Resonance Imaging, or MRI, uses magnetic fields, rather than x-rays to build up the 3D image of your brain.
-MRI scanners take pictures from several angles around you head, then build these into a 3D image.
+Magnetic Resonance Imaging, or MRI, uses magnetic fields, rather than x-rays.
+MRI scanners take pictures from several angles around your head, then build these into a 3D image.

 There are some other types of scan that may be used to diagnose a brain tumour, or to find out more about a diagnosed tumour.
 These include: